BTEUK/CC-1.18.2-Converter/README.md

 6. Run the server to start world loading and ensure all is working
 7. Download the converter plugin and move it into your /plugins/ folder
 8. Run the server then stop it after it loads fully
-9. Move the *post-processing* folder from your converted world folder to /plugins/Converter
+9. Move the *post-processing* (and **maps** folder, if your world has filled maps) folder from your converted world folder to /plugins/Converter
 10. Set the world in the config in that folder to the same name of the world on the server
 11. Head over to the world folder (i.e. /world/) and put the *region* folder from the converted world folder in there
 12. Start the server.
 Whenever you teleport to those regions, the converted region will automatically be loaded in.